redhat-cip/dci-openshift-app-agent/README.md

 # dnf -y install dci-openshift-app-agent
 ```

 In order to execute the `dci-openshift-app-agent`, a running OpenShift cluster, together with the credentials needed to make use of the cluster (i.e. through the `KUBECONFIG` environment variable) are needed.
+Also, make sure that `dci-openshift-agent` has been installed in your system after installing `dci-openshift-app-agent`.

 The OpenShift cluster can be built beforehand by running the [DCI OpenShift Agent](https://github.com/redhat-cip/dci-openshift-agent) with the proper configuration to install the desired OCP version.